Brandi Rhodes: Total Nonstop Action Wrestling/Impact Wrestling (2016–2017)

 On September 16, 2016, it was reported by TMZ that Rhodes had signed with TNA.
 Three days later, TNA confirmed Rhodes' signing.
 At Bound for Glory, Rhodes, alongside her husband Cody, made her TNA debut as a face, attacking Maria and her husband Mike Bennett to begin a feud between the two couples.
-Brandi made her in ring debut, in October, 28 in the episode of Impact Wrestling alongside her husband Cody against Maria and Mike Bennett in intergender tag team match.
-On February 16, 2017, in the episode of Impact Wrestling Brandi and Moose defeated Decay (Crazzy Steve and Rosemary) in a mix tag team match.
-On the February 23, 2017, in the episode of Impact Wrestling Brandi's husband Cody returned but attacked Moose out of jealousy after finding out she had Moose's phone number.
-On April 6, 2017, during the episode of Impact Wrestling, Rhodes participated in a gauntlet match for being the number one contender to Rosemary's Knockouts Championship, which was won by ODB.
+Brandi made her in ring debut on the October 28 episode of Impact Wrestling alongside her husband Cody against Maria and Mike Bennett in a mixed tag team match.
+On February 16, Brandi and Moose defeated Decay (Crazzy Steve and Rosemary) in a mixed tag team match.
+On February 23 Brandi's husband Cody returned, attacking Moose out of jealousy after finding out she had Moose's phone number.
+On April 6, Rhodes participated in a gauntlet match for being the number one contender to Rosemary's Knockouts Championship, which was won by ODB.
 Rhodes then parted ways with Impact Wrestling.
 Reportedly the promotion wanted a percentage from a non-wrestling related television appearance Rhodes had made, which led to her requesting her release.

 Ring of Honor (2017–2018)

-Rhodes made her Ring of Honor in-ring debut at its July 29, 2017, television tapings at the Cabarrus Arena in Concord, North Carolina.
+Rhodes made her Ring of Honor in-ring debut in the Women of Honor division at ROH's July 29, 2017, television tapings at the Cabarrus Arena in Concord, North Carolina.
 She teamed with Sumie Sakai to battle Jenny Rose and Mandy Leon.
 She had previously briefly appeared in ROH to introduce Cody for his match against Jay Lethal at the Final Battle PPV on December 2, 2016.
+In 2018 she entered the inaugural Women of Honor World Championship but lost to Tenille Dashwood in the quarterfinals.